microsoft/Broadcast-Development-Kit/README.md

 ## Scenarios

-The necesities of each organization are different and how they can use this solution depends on what the organization needs to do.
+The necessities of each organization are different and how they can use this solution depends on what the organization needs to do.
 Below are some short examples on how this solution can be used in different scenarios.

 ### Sharing a real-time conversation in a streaming platform